Mzhh7093/DPYD-Toxicity-Prediction/README.md

 python main.py
 ```

+## Data Availability

+The original dataset is not included in this repository.

+The dataset is excluded from version control to avoid publicly sharing the original patient-level data.

 ## Current Status

-This is a learning and portfolio project focused on applying machine learning concepts to pharmacogenomics data.
+This is a learning and portfolio project focused on applying machine learning methods to pharmacogenomics data.

-The current version is an initial implementation and is not intended for clinical decision-making.
+The current version is an initial implementation and has not been externally validated.

+The model outputs should not be used for clinical decision-making.

 ## Future Improvements